gxtaillon/spot/README.md

 It is in a very early state.
 Expect some bugs.

-Here is an exemple of a translation:
+Here is an exemple of the new syntax:
 <table>
 <tr>
 <th>SourcePawn Object</th>